janwienand/scancentral-dast-sensor-podman/README.md

 # ScanCentral DAST Sensor
 ## ❓ Description

-This repo contains the files required for a Podman Fortify ScanCentral DAST deployment.
+This repo contains the files required for a Podman Fortify ScanCentral DAST Scanner / Sensor deployment.

 ## 🎉 Deployment